OfficeDev/office-js-docs-pr/docs/develop/persisting-add-in-state-and-settings.md

 ## How to save custom XML to the document

-> [!NOTE]
-> This section discusses custom XML parts in the context of the Office Common JavaScript API which is supported in Word.
+This section discusses custom XML parts in the context of the Office Common JavaScript API which is supported in Word.
 The application-specific JavaScript APIs for Excel and for Word also provide access to the custom XML parts.
 The application-specific APIs and programming patterns are somewhat different from the Common version.
 For more information, see [Excel.CustomXmlPart](/javascript/api/excel/excel.customxmlpart) and [Word.CustomXmlPart](/javascript/api/word/word.customxmlpart).

 There's an additional storage option when you need to store information that exceeds the size limits of the document settings or which has a structured character.
 You can persist custom XML markup in a task pane add-in for Word (and for Excel and Word using application-specific API as mentioned in the previous paragraph).
 In Word, you can use the [CustomXmlPart](/javascript/api/office/office.customxmlpart) object and its methods.
 The following code creates a custom XML part and displays its ID and then its content in divs on the page.
 Note that there must be an `xmlns` attribute in the XML string.